Automattic/wp-calypso/test/e2e/docs/style-guide-playwright.md

 - **maintainability**: if a page changes, update the page object at one spot.
 - **readability**: named variables and functions are much easier to decipher than series of strings.

-On many pages of WPCOM elements will load asynchronously.
-This leads to issues when initializing page objects as constructors cannot be asynchronous.
-To address this, page objects almost always inherit from the `BaseContainer` class as it provides asynchronous initialization of the page object through use of static method `Expect`.
-Only use synchronous class constructor if the page in question does not require any post-initialization setup.

 Some in-repo example pages:

 - [Login Page](packages/calypso-e2e/src/lib/pages/login-page.ts)